jpjamiesonmb/Lego-Powered-Up-Two-Trams/README.md

 - Project will be revisited next winter.

 ## Room for Improvement
-- Multiple color tiles can be used at each station (West (1), North (2), East (3), South (4)) if the room lighting allows.
+- Different color tiles can be used at each station (West (1), North (2), East (3), South (4)) if the room lighting allows.
-- Stations having different colors allow for more complex code where the trams communicate where they are to prevent crashes.
+- Stations having different colors allow for more complex code where the trams communicate where they are to prevent collisions.
-- Simultaneous driving can be done, but code based on timing can depend of batteries being at the same charge.
+- Simultaneous driving can be done, but code based on timing depends batteries being at the same charge.

 ## Acknowledgements and Thanks
 - This project was inspired by Jamie Berard's creation of the Winter Village Collection.